 Dempsey’s is a family-friendly affair.
 Tim’s mom and siblings help cook.
 His wife does the bookkeeping, and their teenaged daughters wait tables when they aren’t in school.
 Hand-cut fries win title of the most popular side.

 What started as a drive-thru shack with one picnic table is now winning awards as one of the best barbecue restaurants in the state.

 Today, Shotgun Pete’s occupies a nineteenth-century brick storefront not far from the University of Missouri campus.
 The tiny dining room radiates authentic charm with a tin ceiling, movie posters on the wall, handmade wooden booths, tile tables, chalk-drawn menu, and a counter where you can order all sorts of classic barbecue.

 All cooking takes place in the courtyard smoker that owner Philip Peters calls a magic box.
-Pulled pork and pork ribs tie for the most-sold items, and the barbecue nachos—a concoction of corn chips, cheese, smoked meat, barbecue pit beans, and slaw—are a hit with hungry students.
-Customers choose sauce from the six house-made options at the sauce station.
-Also, don’t miss the barbecue sundae: your choice of meat, beans, and cole slaw or potato salad served in a sixteen ounce Styrofoam cup.
+Pulled pork and pork ribs tie for the most-sold items, and the barbecue nachos—a concoction of corn chips, cheese, smoked meat, barbecue pit beans, and slaw—is a hit with hungry students.
+Customers choose a sauce from the six house-made options at the sauce station.
+Also, don’t miss the barbecue sundae: your choice of meat, beans, and coleslaw or potato salad served in a sixteen-ounce Styrofoam cup.

 When Bogart’s runs out of food, the doors close for the day.
 So if you want to try this highly sought-after food, show up early because the meat will sell quicker than you think.